nmskhan/FunConPy/README.md

   - For details on why AFNI's badnpass filtering is used, please check [this discussion](https://neurostars.org/t/bandpass-filtering-different-outputs-from-fsl-and-nipype-custom-function/824).

 **Step 8**
-Smoothing with a FWHM gaussian kernel.
+Smoothing with a FWHM gaussian kernel using FSL's fslmaths.

 The default width is 5 mm.